JulianKemmerer/PipelineC/docs/RAW_VHDL_DESIGN.md

 selects an uneven bit coordinate.
 Equal-width chunks minimize the widest stage for the current carry/comparison generators.

+A typed exact placement instead installs a strictly increasing integer boundary group in `TimingParams._exact_bit_boundaries`.
+The group, not merely its fractional projection in `_slices`, participates in copying, validation, entity hashing, lowering, and placement traces.
+This internal mechanism can emit uneven chunks without changing the legacy equal-width behavior.
+It is used by controlled QoR experiments and by the bounded integer-MUX refinement described below.

 `GET_LEAF_BIT_WIDTH` gives the planner the same widest-input/output width the generators use.
 An `N`-bit operation has at most `N - 1` useful internal registers.
 Both the placement candidate inventory and